Noble Academy is the youth educational outreach program of the Noble Research Institute.

 - Science Exploration Trunk program, which provides teachers with the training and materials needed to teach a hands-on lesson in their classroom.

-- Tours and interactive programs that take place at the Noble Foundation campus in Ardmore and surrounding farms.
+- Tours and interactive programs that take place at the Noble Research Institute campus in Ardmore and surrounding farms.

-Noble Academy hosts the first-ever CASE Institute in Oklahoma at the Noble Foundation.
+Noble Academy hosts the first-ever CASE Institute in Oklahoma at the Noble Research Institute.
 CASE stands for Curriculum for Agricultural Science Education and is a project of the National Council for Agricultural Education.
 The teacher professional development program provides complete curriculum that enhances student learning of agricultural science.
 To obtain CASE certification, teachers must complete an 80-hour-concurrent-session CASE Institute.
-The Institute offered in Oklahoma by the Noble Foundation and Oklahoma State University is Principles of Agricultural Science – Plant.
+The Institute offered in Oklahoma by the Noble Research Institute and Oklahoma State University is Principles of Agricultural Science – Plant.